 Sleep Apnea Prevention

 Sleep problems have plagued most of the world's population.
-From insomnia to sleepwalking, sleeping problems have ruined many a person's day because everyone needs proper sleep to work.
+From insomnia to sleepwalking, sleeping problems have ruined many a person's day because everyone needs proper sleep to function normally.
 Without a good night's sleep, it can become hard to concentrate on even the simplest tasks at hand.
-Another problem related to sleep is that of sleep apnea.
+Another problem that can diminish the quality of sleep is sleep apnea.

 What is sleep apnea?

 Sleep apnea is a potentially serious sleep disorder.
-Although many might dismiss it as snoring, sleep apnea happens when a person's breathing repeatedly stops and starts.
-Although a person might just be snoring, if they don't recognize the symptoms, they might not realize that they have a potentially serious disorder.
+Sleep apnea occurs when a person's breathing repeatedly stops and starts during sleep.
+Although many might dismiss the symptoms of sleep apnea as snoring, if they don't recognize the symptoms, they might not realize that they have a potentially serious disorder.

-If a person needs to sleep during the day time, if they snore very loudly, abruptly awake from shortness of breath, get morning headaches or insomnia, wake up with a dry or sore mouth or throat, or have trouble paying attention; they are showing clear signs of sleep apnea.
-If the person suffering from these symptoms is fatigued, irritable or sleepy; then they should consult their doctor.
-Many people, who have sleep apnea, however, have started making use of CPAP machines to help them sleep more comfortably.
+If a person needs to sleep during the day, snores loudly during sleep, abruptly wakens from sleep with shortness of breath, gets morning headaches or insomnia, wakes up with a dry or sore mouth or throat, or has trouble paying attention, they may have symptoms of sleep apnea.
+If the person suffering from these symptoms is fatigued, irritable, or sleepy, then they should consult their doctor.
+Many people who have sleep apnea can be treated with CPAP machines to help them sleep more comfortably.

-CPAP machines for sleep therapy are available in several price ranges.
-Technology has helped improve sleep and as people are becoming aware that their snoring might be something other than just that; they are relying more on CPAP machines to help them get a safe and good night's sleep.
+CPAP machines are available in several price ranges.
+Technology has helped improve sleep quality.
+As people are becoming more aware that their snoring might be something more significant, more people are using CPAP machines to help them get a safe and good night's sleep.